LasagnaCake/Makai/README.md

 3. Run `make all`;
 4. Done!
 The result is located in the generated `output/` folder.

+> [!note]
+> If `../../../lib/xml2json/[...]: warning: floating constant exceeds range of 'float' [-Woverflow]` appears while compiling for release, ignore it - it's a third-party library issue.

 ### Note

 ## Libraries used